bootmaker1/PrecKer./README.md

-PublicComputer
+PrecKer.
 ==============

-Wake my PC on distant and get it working with my Pi
+PrecompileKernel

+Compile new working kernel for my raspberry pi and then for my netbook Acer Aspire one.